 Residents are not present in the education group as it is just for family/whanau and friends.

-Multiple Family Group also starts at 7pm on Wednesday and is for residents and family members.
+Multiple Family Group also starts at 7pm on Tuesdays and is for residents and family members.
 The resident and family members join this group on their fourth Wednesday in treatment.
 Family members complete three Wednesdays in Family Education Group and then move into Multiple Family Group.
 Each resident is encouraged to have two family members or support people at each Multiple Family Group.